-Mpala Fellowship Program from the Meeker Family Fund
+Please note that the Mpala Fellowship Program from the Meeker Family Fund concluded in 2016.

-Mpala Postdoctoral Fellow in biology, anthropology, geology, hydrology, material science, social science, soil science or related areas in residence at Smithsonian facilities AND Mpala Research Centre, Kenya.
+The Mpala Postdoctoral Fellow in biology, anthropology, geology, hydrology, material science, social science, soil science or related areas resides at Smithsonian facilities AND Mpala Research Centre, Kenya.

 In addition to the standard conditions for Smithsonian Postdoctoral Fellowships, the following apply:

 (1) the research topic must be in area of science supported by Smithsonian that is also appropriate to Mpala;

 (2) at least one half of the fellowship period will be spent in residence at Mpala;

 (3) the fellow must be sponsored by a scientist at an appropriate Smithsonian unit (collaboration with multiple units is encouraged);